Category Archives: Euromyths

 The EU is not banning kids from blowing up balloons

-Can I point out a few things?
 1) The EU rules can regulate how things are put on the market, but not how they are used in the home.
-So they recommend supervision for use of balloons etc that children … Continue reading
+So they recommend supervision for use of balloons etc that children could choke on, but don’t ban children from using them.

 2 Comments